agoose77/notes/nuclear/clustering/clustering.md

   <img alt="8Be ground state GFMC calculations." src="be.png" width="500px" style="display: block;  margin-left: auto;  margin-right: auto;">
   Both AMC and GFMC are approaches to solving ab-initio calculations of the structure of light nuclei.
 * $\alpha$ conjugate nuclei show a linear trend of binding energy per nucleon vs the number of $\alpha$-$\alpha$ bonds, which might imply that $\alpha$ particle exists in the ground state, and that there exists a _constant_ $\alpha$-$\alpha$ interaction (such that a linear trend is observed).
-In the current understanding, it is actually beleived that the cluster structure is eroded in most ground states.
+In the current understanding, it is actually believed that the cluster structure is eroded in most ground states.
 From this work, however, a geometrical approach to clustering was postulated.
 * Later (1960s) it was realised that the cluster structure is not manifest in the ground state, but emerges as internal energy of the nucleus increases (there is an energy _barrier_ to clustering).
   <img alt="Energy barrier due to mass difference of cluster." src="mass-difference.jpg" width="300px" style="display: block;  margin-left: auto;  margin-right: auto;">
   Hence, when the components are brought together, a similar energy $\Delta m = m_c-m_0 - E_i$ (where $E_i$ is the _interaction energy_) is required to cluster.
 Similarly, as $\Delta m$ is the energy barrier to _separation_, the cluster will become unstable when the energy exceeds $\Delta m$.
 This establishes a small window $E_d \lt E \lt E_f$ between the decay and formation energies in which a cluster is stable.
 This result is summarised in the Ikeda diagram, which illustrates that each new cluster degree of freedom arises as a cluster decay threshold is approached or crossed: